ska-telescope/ska-pst-lmc/README.md

 will ultimately connect to the RECV process or a stubbed/simulator process.
 It is meant to deal with the communication with the external process and also not worry about the state model, which is a part of the component manager.

+### SMRB Device

+This device is used for managing and monitoring the Shared Memory Ring Buffer (SMRB) process within the PST.LMC sub-system.
+It includes the use of:

+* SKASubarray TANGO Device (found in the [ska-tango-base](https://gitlab.com/ska-telescope/ska-tango-base))
+* A Component Manager extending from `PstComponentManager`
+* A process API
+* A SMRB Model module
+* A simulator

+While the Process API is similar to the Component Manager, it's goal is different.
+The Component Manager uses the API which will ultimately connect to the SMRB process or a stubbed/simulator process.
+It is meant to deal with the communication with the external process and also not worry about the state model, which is a part of the component manager.

 ## Developer Setup

 As this project uses `PyTango` via the [ska-tango-base](https://gitlab.com/ska-telescope/ska-tango-base) project, it is not possible to do development on this project using **macOS**.
 There are a few options available to the developer and are listed below.